RickPoh95/DevOps-Challenges/Challenges No.14 (Install Gitlab using Terraform and Ansible)/README.md

 <p align="center">
   <img src="./Photo/gitlab%20webpage.png" width="350" title="unsecure">

-11. Use Ansible to automate the file configuration with `main.yml` & the file `publicip` & `password` to get the GitLab username and Password and register SSL for the webpage with the following comment:
+11. Use Ansible to automate the file configuration with `main.yml` and the supporting document --> `publicip` & `password` to get the GitLab username and Password, Adding DNS + register SSL for the webpage with the following comment:
 ```
   ansible-playbook main.yml -u <vm_admin_user_name> -e "{target:<vm_publicip>}" -k  -i <vm_publicip>,
 ```